6 Best Intrusion Detection & Prevention Systems for 2025

 Featured Partners: Intrusion Detection and Prevention (IDP) Software

 An intrusion detection and prevention system combines features from IDS and IPS to better detect and block malicious traffic, rather than just doing one of the two.
-IDPS products often have features like log analysis, alerts, and threat remediation to find anomalies and trends and help security teams stop threat actors.
-IDPS or IPS features often belong to a larger security suite or product offered by a vendor, serving as one module of many.
+IDPS products often have features like log analysis, alerts, and threat remediation to find suspicious activities and trends and help security teams stop threat actors.
+IDPS or IPS features often belong to a larger security suite or product a vendor offers, serving as one module of many.

 The following comparison table compares our top IDPS products, including features like threat remediation as well as free trial and managed service availability: